Connect to on-premises data sources from Azure Logic Apps

 To create a different gateway resource, link your gateway installation to a different gateway resource, or remove the gateway resource, you can delete the gateway resource without affecting the gateway installation.

-From the main Azure menu, select All resources.
+From the Azure portal menu, select All resources, or search for and select All resources from any page.
 Find and select your gateway resource.

 If not already selected, on your gateway resource menu, select On-premises Data Gateway.
 On the gateway resource toolbar, select Delete.